-MRI Clinical Applications
+MRI Specialised Clinical Applications I

-Addresses normal and abnormal imaging appearances, protocol selection and development, and applications associated with standard neurological, musculoskeletal and body MRI examinations.
-An emphasis will be placed on integrating theory and clinical practice elements to facilitate sound clinical reasoning, decision-making and clinical competence.
+Addresses normal and abnormal imaging appearances, protocol selection and development, and applications associated with a range of MRI examinations.
+Students will examine standard and advanced pulse sequences, in addition to investigating new and evolving techniques and applications.
+An emphasis will be placed on integrating theory and clinical practice elements to facilitate sound clinical decision making and clinical competence.

-Prerequisite: MEDIMAGE 714 Restrictions: CLINIMAG 701, 702
+Restrictions: CLINIMAG 701, 702

-MRI Specialised Clinical Applications
+MRI Specialised Clinical Applications II

-Addresses complex scientific principles of MRI relevant to a range of specialised applications.
-Students will examine advanced pulse sequences, in addition to investigating new and evolving techniques and applications.
-An emphasis will be placed on integrating theory and clinical practice elements to facilitate sound clinical reasoning, decision-making and clinical competence.
+Addresses normal and abnormal imaging appearances, protocol selection and development, and applications associated with a range of MRI examinations.
+Students will examine standard and advanced pulse sequences in addition to investigating new and evolving techniques and applications.
+An emphasis will be placed on integrating theory and clinical practice elements to facilitate sound clinical decision making and clinical competence.